Employers' Frequently Asked Questions - Work Sharing - Unemployment Insurance

 Yes.
 If your employees have a collective bargaining agreement, the concurrence of the union's bargaining agent must accompany the application.

-11. Are there ever any reasons my business or some of my employees cannot participate in WS?
+11. Are there any reasons why a business or employees could not participate in WS?

 - WS is not intended to be a means for employers to address problems such as seasonal or cyclical shutdowns, inventory control, model changeovers, or equipment maintenance.